zouxtr/walk-to-osm/README.md

 | API requests | Network-first |
 | Static assets (icons, Leaflet) | Cache-first |

-New deployments automatically invalidate old caches and trigger a page reload.
+New deployments automatically invalidate old caches and trigger a page reload.(may not work)

 ## Privacy